Meet the PNC Arts Alive arts groups who will make the arts more accessible to diverse audiences in the Central Ohio region by offering:

 Six free concerts (two per day) are planned to take place on the lawn of the MAC.
 The events will take place in June (10,11,12) in conjunction with the Worthington Arts Festival and present all local talent.
 In addition to the concerts, Chautauqua style, free workshops and musically inspired experiences will take place during the day.

-Pizzuti Collection - Pizzuti After Dark presented by PNC Arts Alive
+Pizzuti Collection - Pacesetters After Hours presented by PNC Arts Alive

-Pizzuti After Dark is a series of casual, after-work events with music, food and craft cocktails on the first Thursday of each month in 2016.
+Pacesetters After Hours is a series of casual, after-work events with music, food and craft cocktails on the first Thursday of each month in 2016.
 These events will be established to build a vibrant group of contemporary art enthusiasts who want to connect with art and each other in a meaningful way.
-This community engagement at the Pizzuti Collection will consist of a schedule of programs including social events, educational lectures and tours, and art-inspired excursions.
-Pizzuti After Dark will become a social laboratory, where engagement and access are entry points to cultural enrichment for a new generation of Columbus residents.
+This community engagement at the Pacesetters will consist of a schedule of programs including social events, educational lectures and tours, and art-inspired excursions.
+Pacesetters After Hours will become a social laboratory, where engagement and access are entry points to cultural enrichment for a new generation of Columbus residents.

 Shadowbox Live - Gallery of Echoes: Columbus Public Art Experience presented by PNC Arts Alive